Happy Xmas (War Is Over): Composition

-The song begins with spoken Christmas greetings from Ono and Lennon to their children from previous marriages: Ono whispers, "Happy Christmas, Kyoko", then Lennon whispers, "Happy Christmas, Julian"."
+The song opens with spoken Christmas greetings from Ono and Lennon to their children from previous marriages: Ono whispers "Happy Christmas, Kyoko", followed by Lennon whispering "Happy Christmas, Julian".

-When Lennon first played his demo for Phil Spector, the producer remarked that the song's opening line, "So this is Christmas…", was rhythmically identical to the 1961 single "I Love How You Love Me" by The Paris Sisters, which Spector himself had produced.
-At the recording studio, Lennon instructed the guitarists to incorporate mandolin-style riffs similar to the ones heard in "Try Some, Buy Some", a single that Spector and George Harrison had produced in February 1971 for his wife, Ronnie Spector, formerly of the Ronettes.
-Spector also included percussion instruments of the sort he used on the 1963 album A Christmas Gift for You.
+When Lennon first played his demo for Phil Spector, the producer noted that the opening line, "So this is Christmas...", shared a rhythmic pattern with the 1961 single "I Love How You Love Me" by the Paris Sisters, which Spector had produced.
+During the recording sessions, Lennon asked the guitarists to use mandolin‑style ostinato riffs reminiscent of those in "Try Some, Buy Some", a single produced earlier in 1971 by Spector and George Harrison for Spector's wife, Ronnie Spector, formerly of the Ronettes.
+Spector also added percussion instruments similar to those used on his 1963 album A Christmas Gift for You.

-In addition to these reappropriated elements, the chords and melodic structure of "Happy Xmas (War Is Over)" are similar to the traditional English ballad "Skewball", but with a different rhythmic meter, subsequent modulations and a wholly new and different chorus countermelody.
-The verses of the song are closest in structure to the 1963 rendition (titled "Stewball") by Peter, Paul and Mary.
+Beyond these borrowed elements, the chord progression and melodic structure of "Happy Xmas (War Is Over)" show similarities to the traditional English ballad "Skewball", though with a different rhythmic meter, later modulations, and a newly written chorus countermelody.
+The verses most closely resemble the 1963 rendition (titled "Stewball") by Peter, Paul and Mary.

 Recording

-In late October 1971, with not much more than bare-bones melody and half-formed lyrics, Lennon recorded an acoustic guitar demo of "Happy Xmas (War Is Over)" in his rooms at the St. Regis Hotel in New York City, where he and Ono were living.
-Ono would receive co-writing credit, but the actual extent of her contribution at this initial stage is unclear since she did not participate in the demo, which was atypical of their collaborations.
-Another demo of the song was made in late October after the couple had taken an apartment in Greenwich Village.
-Lennon brought in Phil Spector to help produce, as he had with his previous two albums, John Lennon/Plastic Ono Band and Imagine, which had been released in the US several weeks earlier.
+In late October 1971, with only a basic melody and partially developed lyrics, Lennon recorded an acoustic guitar demo of "Happy Xmas (War Is Over)" in his rooms at the St. Regis Hotel in New York City, where he and Ono were living.
+Ono later received co‑writing credit, although the extent of her contribution at this early stage is unclear, as she did not take part in the demo – an unusual circumstance for their collaborations.
+A second demo was made later in October after the couple moved into an apartment in Greenwich Village.
+Lennon again brought in Phil Spector to assist with production, as he had on Lennon's previous two albums, John Lennon/Plastic Ono Band and Imagine, the latter released in the US only weeks earlier.

-The first recording session was held on the evening of Thursday, 28 October, at the Record Plant studio.
-After the session musicians – some of whom had performed at one time or another as members of the Plastic Ono Band – laid down the basic instrumental backing and overdub tracks, Lennon and Ono added the main vocals.
-One of the four guitarists present filled in for bassist Klaus Voormann, whose flight from Germany had been delayed.
-The following day, Ono and the session musicians, including Voormann, recorded the single's B-side, "Listen, the Snow Is Falling".
-The Harlem Community Choir – 30 children, most of them four to twelve years of age – came to the studio on the afternoon of 31 October to record backing vocals for the counter-melody and sing-along chorus.
-Photographs for the original sleeve cover were also taken during that session by Iain Macmillan.
+The first recording session took place on the evening of 28 October at the Record Plant studio.
+After the session musicians – several of whom had previously worked with the Plastic Ono Band – recorded the basic instrumental track and overdubs, Lennon and Ono added their lead vocals.
+One of the four guitarists temporarily covered the bass part for Klaus Voormann, whose flight from Germany had been delayed.
+The following day, Ono and the session musicians, including Voormann, recorded the single's B‑side, "Listen, the Snow Is Falling".
+On the afternoon of 31 October, the Harlem Community Choir – 30 children aged between four and twelve – arrived at the studio to record backing vocals for the countermelody and sing‑along chorus.
+Photographs for the original sleeve were also taken during this session by Iain Macmillan.